 - Require industries to report any TSCA violations

-A Lawyer Can Help You Pursue Justice in Your Case
+A Lawyer Can Help You Understand Major Environmental Laws

 Despite the rights ensured by the three major environmental laws, the government has failed to provide widespread protection throughout the country, and those in minority groups and who live in poverty often fall between the cracks.